ammobinDOTca/ammobin-cdk/README.md

 ---

 todo params:
-stack region
 base domain
+(logging config?)

 todo

-api + dynamo
--> handles single subtype (will need to update UI)
--> split routes into multiple lambdas (will help on cold boots) log exporter
+- fix nuxt generate to be able to serve old URLS (ie: / /about /centerfire)
+- log exporter
+  - post to self hosted fluentd?
+  - firehose post to self hosted fluetd?
+  - parse cloudwatch logs from home and send to fluent?

-s3 upload of generated nuxt (code build?)
+- s3 upload of generated nuxt (code build?)

-- sub route in s3 for different folders
+  - code build (or use azure pipelines.....)
+  - need to re-generate every day
+- http security headers
+  - update re-router to include stuff from caddyfile
+- go back and fix v-if vs v-show for query params

+then put refresher on the schedule

 logging + metrics

 - export aws costing data? + graphs

+---

 blog post explaining all the mirgation stuff